andr-be/learning_c/knking_a_modern_approach/c13_strings/c13_notes.md

 - it is hard to tell whether an array of characters is being used as a string
 - when we write our own string handling functions we need to deal with the null character

-> Incidentally, finding null is also the fastest way to determine the length of a string.
+Finding null is also typically the fastest way to determine the length of a string.

 If we need a variable capable of storing a string of up to 80 characters, we have to declare the array with an array size of 81: